ALW93/nhl_data_ingest/README.md

 ### Database
 ![database schema](https://i.ibb.co/KLkPTNw/db-diagram.png)
-- For simplicity's sake, allowed numbers and positions to remain tied to the player table.
+- For simplicity's sake, allowed numbers and positions to remain tied to the player table. (not taking player trades into consideration)
 - event.game_id will not reference an additional game table and will refer to the external `gamePk` from the API.
+-

 ### Resources